SANSA-Stack/SANSA-Stack/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/outliers/anomalydetection/readme.md

  * --input - input dataset store in the hdfs ( hdfs://172.18.160.17:54310/RajatDadwal/input/recent_dataset/Dbpedia.nt)
  *  --threshold - jaccard distance threshole value i.e 0.45.
- *  --anomalyListLimit- size of list containing numerical triples for anomaly detection
+ *  --anomalyListLimit- size of list containing numerical triples for anomaly detection.
+We prune subpopulations which contain a low number of instances or maybe no instances at all.
+The default value is 10.(minimum 10 instances should be there for the calculation of IQR)
  *  --numofpartition- number of partition
  * --output - output file path
  * --optionChange - option for selecting different methods like CroosJoin,ApproxSimilarityJoin etc.